exercism/python/exercises/practice/say/.docs/instructions.md

 So `1234567890` should yield a list like 1, 234, 567, and 890, while the far simpler `1000` should yield just 1 and 0.

-The program must also report any values that are out of range.

 ## Step 3

 Now handle inserting the appropriate scale word between those chunks.